VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 ╰─➤  ./ploit "%n"
 ```

-There's no output... but that should tip you off to what's about to happen
+There's no output… but that should tip you off to what's about to happen

 ```bash
 ╭─vega@lyrae ~